zwets/unfasta/README.md

 #### Pipelines are inherently simple

 Apart from run-time efficiency, the pipes and filters approach of chaining simple tools together has benefits such as robustness, reusability, and simplicity in terms of cognitive load.
-In a pipeline architecture it suffices to understand the individual filters in order to understand the whole -- in turn just another filter.
+In a pipeline architecture it suffices to understand the individual filters in order to understand the whole -- which in turn is just another filter.
 As in functional programming (that is, in the absence of side-effects), cognitive load goes up only linearly with the number of parts, not quadratically as it does in effectful systems where _N_ parts yield _N×N_ potential interactions to take into account.

 ### Design decisions